 Time to Boil

-Wind resistance was admirable on this little trooper, though we did notice that a breeze made simmering a bit more challenging.
+Wind resistance is admirable on this little trooper, though a breeze does make simmering a bit more challenging.

-Many stoves in our review had a vast difference in time between boiling water on a calm day versus a windy day, but not so with the Classic.
+Many stoves in our review have a vast difference in time between boiling water on a calm day versus a windy day, but not so with the Classic.
 This model impressed us with its ability to still function in the wind.
 We gave each model a box fan test, setting a running fan 24 inches to the side while boiling water.
-This contender finished the test in 6:15 - just 75 second more than without the fan.
+This contender finished the test in 6:15 — just 75 seconds more than without the fan.
 This isn't stellar, but it's decent.
 For comparison, our Editors' Choice winner, the Camp Chef Everest, completed the challenge in 3 minutes flat.

 Simmering with this stove is pretty great, though getting down super low presents a bit of a challenge, especially on windy days.